BIODEGRADABLE SOAP: THE RESPONSIBLE WAY TO STAY CLEAN OUTDOORS

 Bringing soap into the backcountry, particularly for multi-day backpacking trips, is a great way to keep yourself refreshed, sleeping well, and ultimately feeling like a human within wild environments.

 That being said, it is important to understand the environmental impacts that using soap outdoors will entail.
-Choosing the right biodegradable soap is an important part of that understanding, as is developing proper backcountry hygiene practices.
+Choosing the right camp soap is an important part of that understanding, as is developing proper backcountry hygiene practices.
 Doing your part to leave no trace and minimize impact will increase the likelihood that beautiful places will remain for many generations to enjoy.

 Keep reading to discover, exactly, what makes a soap biodegradable, why you should be using one, both outside and at home, as well as specific instructions for disposing of it properly while hiking or backpacking.